 The following provides a brief overview of the plans and links to the respective plan handbooks.

-Please review retirement plan details and options at the VRS Members website or contact the Benefits Office at 540-831-6110 or firstname.lastname@example.org.
+Please review retirement plan details and options at the VRS Members website.
+Please contact the Benefits Department. with any questions or concerns.
 Counseling is available to assist you in making a plan election.

 You are a state employee, school division employee or a general employee of a participating political subdivision and were hired or rehired from July 1, 2010 to December 31, 2013 and have not taken a refund before July 1, 2010, and were not vested as of January 1, 2013 and have not taken a refund.

 You are eligible for the ORPHE Plan 1 if your retirement plan coverage date is before July 1, 2010.
 You are in the ORPHE Plan 2 if your retirement plan coverage date is July 1, 2010 or later.
 Participation in the VRS defined benefit plan or the defined contribution ORP is irrevocable once an election is made.

 A campus policer officer is covered under Plan 1 if your membership date is prior to July 1, 2010, and you were vested before January 1, 2013, and have not taken a refund.

 A campus policer officer is covered under Plan 2 if your membership date is on or after July 1, 2010, or before July 1, 2010 and you were not vested (you had less than five years of service credit) as of January 1, 2013.